Introducing the UK Centre for Seabed Mapping (CSM)

 Four priorities the UK CSM seeks to address

-The UK CSM (with a focus on bathymetry) seeks to address four recommendations set out in The future of UK marine geospatial data study: Data Collaboration, Data Standards, Data Accessibility and Data Collection.
+The UK CSM (focusing on bathymetry) seeks to address four recommendations set out in The future of UK marine geospatial data study: Data Collaboration, Data Standards, Data Accessibility and Data Collection.

 The future of UK marine geospatial data report